 In an emergency always dial 999.
 If there is no immediate danger to the child, or if you need some advice or information, you can contact the Children Services Customer Service Centre (CSC) on 01522 782111.
 If it is outside normal office hours you can contact the Emergency Duty Team (EDT) on 01522 782333

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school's Designated Lead for Child Protection, Alex Ward, Pastoral Support Leader and if not available then Emma Harkins, Head Teacher or Donna Kightley , Deputy Head Teacher
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the academy's Designated Safeguarding Lead, Alex Ward, Pastoral Support Leader and if not available then Emma Harkins, Head Teacher, Craig Turner (Deputy Designated Safeguarding Lead) or Donna Kightley , Deputy Head Teacher on 01476 564291 or via email to email@example.com.

 Useful Web Links for Parents